froxlor/Documentation/admin-guide/settings/README.md

 <UiBrowser :src="$withBase('/img/frx_settings_imexport.png')" alt="Settings: Import / Export"/>

 To **export** your current settings-set, click the `Download/export Settings` in the top-right corner.
 You can use the generated file to import your settings again or on another froxlor installation.
-Keep in mind that depending on your settings, possible sensitive data cloud be stored in the export-file.
+Keep in mind that depending on your settings, possible sensitive data could be stored in the export-file.

 In order to **import** settings, either from a possible backup or another froxlor installation, select the JSON file and press `Upload and import` to proceed.
 Depending on what settings are possibly overwritten, you might need to reconfigure some services, see [Configuration Guide](../configuration) for more information.